Zwift vs Rouvy: Which is better?

 At the same time, as good as the routes on Zwift are, they are inherently artificial.
 The real world has a randomness that Zwift routes never do.
 Even on flat rides, there are constant little undulations and when you compare the two, Rouvy always feels a little more realistic.
 Riding on Zwift, most of the routes feel like a lot of thought has gone into them.
 The gradients are consistent without random ups and downs that you find in the real world.
 The amount of time spent climbing hard before you get a short break can feel manufactured too.
 The routes are so well designed they end up lacking that little extra random quality the real world has.

 If you are able to make it work then get both.
 There is some overlap but each has a place.
 When you want a community, Zwift has it.
 When you want real-world riding, Rouvy is better.
-Even with the enormous quantity of Zwift events you might end up not finding exactly what you want a lot of the time.
+Even with the enormous number of Zwift events you might end up not finding exactly what you want a lot of the time.
 At those times jump over to Rouvy and pick a place to ride you've never been.
 Just like in the real world, the people you ride with and the places you go are the things that get you through the hardest rides.
 Use a combination of both by using both platforms or pick which one you think is going to be best for your preferred type of riding.

 Josh hails from the Pacific Northwest of the United States but would prefer riding through the desert than the rain.
 He will happily talk for hours about the minutiae of cycling tech but also has an understanding that most people just want things to work.
 He is a road cyclist at heart and doesn't care much if those roads are paved, dirt, or digital.
 Although he rarely races, if you ask him to ride from sunrise to sunset the answer will be yes.
 Height: 5'9" Weight: 140 lb.
 Rides: Salsa Warbird, Cannondale CAAD9, Enve Melee, Look 795 Blade RS, Priority Continuum Onyx